 Standard of proof is beyond

 reasonable doubt

 Examples of Criminal offences:

 Driving under the influence

 Assault

 Murder

 Rape

 Child abuse

 Theft

 Domestic abuse

-Arson
+Wilful Fire Raising

 Kidnapping or holding someone

-against their will
+2251111 against their will

-2.2 State the main aims of Raise standards in the private
+2.2 State the main ain

-the Private Security Industry security industry
+the Private Security Ind

 Act 2001 Increase public confidence in the private security industry

 Increase public safety

 Remove criminal elements from the

 private security industry

 Established the SIA (Security

 Industry Authority)

 Established licensing

-2.3 Identify key legislation Key Legislation: Equalities Act 2010;
+2.3 Identify key legisl

-relating to promoting Human Rights Act 1998
+relating to prom

-equality and diversity in the Protection from discrimination in
+equality and diversity in

-workplace the workplace:
+the workplace:

 workplace o protected characteristics:

 race/ethnicity/nationality,

 gender, religion or belief,

 disability, sexual

 orientation, gender

 reassignment,

 marriage/civil partnership,

 age, pregnancy and

 maternity

-o direct and indirect
+direct and indirect

 discrimination

 Areas where equal opportunities

 legislation applies: recruitment;

 access to training; pay and benefits;

 promotion opportunities; terms and

 conditions; redundancy; dismissal

-Employer's duty to make reasonable adjustments
+Employer's duty to make reasonable

-2.4 Identify licensable roles adjustments Licensable roles
+2.4 Identify licensable adjustments roles Licensable roles

-under the Private Security
+under the Private Sec

-Act Licensed sectors in manned guarding: vehicle
+Licensed sectors in manned guarding: vehicle

-, net immobilisation; security guarding, door
+Act immobilisation; security guarding, door

-, 10 0,

-T

-supervision; CCTV; close protection, cash

-and valuables in transit (CVIT), key holding

-2.5 Identify how data Have an understanding of current data

-protection regulation protection regulation

-impacts on the security operative Include the general principles

-The use of body worn cameras and restrictions e.g.

-Images must be stored to comply with GDPR and can only be viewed by

-authorised personnel

-3. Understand Recording and documenting in notebooks Arrest is to take away someone's liberty

-arrest 3.1 State the meaning of There is no legal definition for citizen's

-procedures arrest arrest

-relevant to Police and non-police arrest

-security operatives Arrest with a warrantArrest without a warrant

-Operatives Security operatives have no special

-3.2 Identify offences for powers of arrest, only the same powers

-which a security operative of arrest as every other citizen.

-can make an arrest Arrestable offences, indictable offences

-and Breach of the Peace

-Indictable offences are usually tried at the Crown Court

-Powers of arrest under the common law

-Offences include:

-Murder/Homicide

-Aggravated Assault

-Assault

-o Rape

-Sexual Assault Figures offenses

-Firearms offencesRobbery

-O Burglary

-o Theft

-Drugs offences

-o Fraud

-Criminal damage

-3.3 Identify the limitations to Must be within powers of citizen's arrest

-a security operative's Section 24a of the Police and Criminal

-powers of arrest.
-Evidence Act 1984

-powers of arrest.
-Indictable offence must be either being committed or have already been

-committed

-Arrest can only be made to prevent the

-person from:

-(a) causing injury to himself or another;
+miniozinsacion, security Baarang, acor

+T supervision; CCTV; close protection, cash and valuables in transit (CVIT), key holding 2.5 Identify how data Have an understanding of current data protection regulation impacts on the security protection regulation operative security Include the general principles The use of body worn cameras and restrictions e.g. Images must be stored to comply with GDPR and can only be viewed by authorised personnel 3.
+Understand arrest procedures relevant to security operatives 3.1 State the meaning of arrest Recording and documenting in notebooks Arrest is to take away someone's liberty There is no legal definition for citizen's arrest Police and non-police arrest Arrest with a warrant Arrest without a warrant 3.2 Identify offences for which a security operative can make an arrest Security operatives have no special powers of arrest, only the same powers of arrest as every other citizen.
+Arrestable offences and Breach of the Peace Arrestable offences are usually tried at Sheriff Court/High Court in Scotland.
+Powers of arrest under the common law Offences include: Culpable Homicide Serious Assault Assault Rape Sexual Assault Firearms offences Robbery Housebreaking Theft Drugs offences Fraud Malicious mischief 3.3 Identify the limitations to a security operative's powers of arrest.
+Must be within powers of citizen's arrest Section 24a of the Police and Criminal Evidence Act 1984 Indictable offence must be either being committed or have already been committed Arrest can only be made to prevent the person from: (a) causing injury to himself or another;